fantasticallymove/fantasticallymove/README.md

 Hi, I’m @fantasticallymove
 I'm a java developer from Taiwan!

-I am happy to meet you here and share code with you guys!
+I am happy to meet you here and share some code with you guys!